 don't need to worry about getting sick with bird flu virus.
 You cannot get bird

 flu from eating fully cooked chicken, turkey, or duck, because heat kills the

-In a few cases, experts think that bird flu was passed
+In a few cases, bird flu was passed

 though only a few hundred people are known to have been sick with bird flu,

 bird flu virus is so different from other flu viruses that our bodies do